10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 Combined Consideration Paid

-The following table summarizes the consideration paid for HLA Data Systems and MediGO and the provisional amounts of the assets acquired and liabilities assumed recognized at their estimated fair value at the acquisition date (in thousands):
+The following table summarizes the consideration paid for HLA Data Systems (final amount) and MediGO (provisional amount) of the assets acquired and liabilities assumed recognized at their estimated fair value at the acquisition date (in thousands):

 Total